ibm-cloud-docs/watson-knowledge-studio-data/glossary.md

 - **adjudication**

-    An iterative process for resolving annotation conflicts by comparing the annotations added to the same document by different human annotators.
+    An iterative process for resolving annotation conflicts by comparing the annotations that are added to the same document by different human annotators.

 - **analysis engine**